 I separate my batch of buttercream into 5 or 6 bowls and dye each bowl of frosting to my desired consistency.
 I have never found a dye that will get me a true red, so if you have any secrets for a rich Christmas red, I would love to hear them!

-and you are ready to fill them up.
+Grab your piping bags and decorating tips and you are ready to fill them up.
 I like to turn the bag half way inside out and set it in a tall glass.
 This makes it easier to scoop the buttercream into the bag if I am doing it along.

 After your bags are filled it’s time to dream up all sorts of amazing designs for your cookies or cake that have the added bonus of tasting great!